-4.8.2 River health
+4.8.2.
+River health

 Our Environment, Our Future contains stronger directions for the protection of Victoria's rivers and estuaries.
-10-year river health targets will be set for all major catchments to guide future government investment in river health.
+Ten-year river health targets will be set for all major catchments to guide future government investment in river health.

-In accordance with the 2007 Statement of Obligations, Barwon Water must manage the impact of activities on any waterway, aquifer or wetland to minimise environmental impacts on and risks to the aquatic ecosystem.
-An important environmental obligation for Barwon Water is to establish systems that ensure compliance with bulk entitlements for the harvesting of water from the environment.
-Barwon Water must also liaise with the Catchment Management Authority to ensure that environmental flow regimes are managed to maximise ecological benefits.
+In accordance with clause 28.1 of the Statement of Obligations, Barwon Water must manage the impact of its activities on any waterway, aquifer or wetland to minimise environmental impacts on and risks to the aquatic ecosystem.

+An important environmental obligation for Barwon Water is to establish systems that ensure compliance with its bulk entitlements for the harvesting of water from the environment.
+Funding required to meet this obligation is included in Section 4.13.1.
+Compliance with Barwon Water's bulk entitlements is reported internally through the Corporation's Environmental Management System, certified to ISO 14001 (in accordance with clause 26 of the Statement of Obligations.

+Barwon Water must also liaise with the Catchment Management Authority to ensure that environmental flow regimes are managed to maximise ecological benefits (Statement of Obligations Clause 24.3).

-Catchment protection and improvement programs are also undertaken with the Catchment Management Authority and landholders in water supply catchments to reduce the risks of contaminants entering the water supply.
+Catchment protection and improvement programs are also undertaken with the Catchment Authority and landholders in water supply catchments to reduce the risks of contaminants entering the water supply.
+An agreement has been signed with Corangamite Catchment Management Authority to continue sharing resources for catchment protection and improvement projects within water catchments.
 These works are cost effective when compared with the increased risks and treatment required to remove contaminants for public health protection.
 The Moorabool Gorge Recovery Program and the Barham River Landcare Action Program are examples of these works.
+The ongoing funding for implementing this existing partnership will be absorbed through business as usual expenditure levels.

-Erosion control works are also required, in partnership with the Catchment Management Authority and landholders to protect the structural integrity of water and sewerage infrastructure.
-A recent example of this type of work is the stabilisation of Matthews Creek that assists in protecting valuable water supply pipelines that cross the Creek.
+Erosion control works are also required, in partnership with the Catchment Authority and landholders to protect the structural integrity of water and sewerage infrastructure.
+A recent example of this type of work is the stabilisation of Matthews Creek that assists protect valuable water supply pipelines that cross the Creek.
+The ongoing funding for these works will be absorbed through business as usual expenditure levels.